Nhydrazine/Covid_Portal/webCovidPortal/explorer/data/README.md

 # Explorer Data Folder

-This folder contains scripts gather and/or process various types of data that are needed for the explorer.
+This folder contains scripts that gather and/or process various types of data that are needed for the explorer.
+See documentation in each folder for specifics.
 Each data type object is in a seprate folder:

 | Folder | Model(s) | Description |
 |--------|----------|-------------|